hdmf-dev/hdmf-schema-language/source/specification_language_description.rst

       - name: fixed name of the dataset
         default_name: default name of the dataset
         doc: Required description of the dataset
-        neurodata_type_def: Optional new neurodata_type for the group
+        data_type_def: Optional new data_type for the group
-        neurodata_type_inc: Optional neurodata_type the group should inherit from
+        data_type_inc: Optional data_type the group should inherit from
         quantity: Optional quantity identifier for the group (default=1).
         linkable: Boolean indicating whether the group is linkable (default=True)
         dtype: Optional string describing the data type of the dataset